Fuse Communications Group

 Membership

-The Communications group is chaired by Mark Welford, Fuse Communications Manager, School of Health & Social Care, Teesside University who provides overall leadership for communications within the Centre.
+The Communications group is chaired by Mark Welford, Fuse Communications Manager, School of Health and Life Sciences, Teesside University who provides overall leadership for communications within the Centre.

 The committee’s core membership consists of other Fuse members representing key strands of the Centre’s work, including: